 Peace and Justice Studies

-Peace and Justice Studies in combination with your major can be a great stepping stone to graduate school, law school, government service, non-governmental service, international organizations, and non-profit organizations.
-The concentration complements and builds upon other academic areas to prepare a student for a large number of fields and to deepen a student's liberal arts education.
+Peace and Justice Studies, in combination with your major, can be a great stepping stone to graduate school, law school, government service, non-governmental service, international organizations and non-profit organizations.

 We offer a concentration in Peace and Justice Studies.

 Christian Weisenbacher '12 was the first student to concentrate on Peace and Justice Studies.
 As a junior, he participated in the Lutheran College Washington Semester, where he had an internship at the Leadership Conference on Civil and Human Rights.
 While at Roanoke, he did research on the legitimacy of nonviolent movements, which he presented at the Peace and Justice Studies Association annual conference in Memphis, Tenn.
 Weisenbacher went on to study at the Edward.
 J. Bloustein School of Planning and Public Policy at Rutgers University, and then to Rutgers School of Law.
 "The Peace and Justice Studies concentration helped build a solid foundation for my graduate studies and professional career," Weisenbacher said.